 The Company grants credit to its customers, which operate primarily in the energy industry.
 Concentrations of credit risk are limited because the Company has a large number of geographically diverse customers, thus spreading trade credit risk.
 The Company controls credit risk through credit evaluations, credit limits and monitoring procedures.
 The Company performs periodic credit evaluations of its customers' financial condition and generally does not require collateral, but may require letters of credit for certain international sales.
 Credit losses are provided for in the financial statements.
 Allowances for doubtful accounts are determined based on a continuous process of assessing the Company's portfolio on an individual customer basis taking into account current market conditions and trends.
 This process consists of a thorough review of historical collection experience, current aging status of the customer accounts, and financial condition of the Company's customers.
 Based on a review of these factors, the Company will establish or adjust allowances for specific customers.
+Balances that remain outstanding after the Company has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to receivables.
 No single customer represents more than 10% of the Company's revenue.
 The Company's top 20 customers in aggregate represent approximately one-third of the Company's revenue.